-'''

-name = t1 ,

-device_group_name = CART ,

-file = /hw/tape/tps3d1 ,

-status = DOWN ,

-loader = wolfy ,

-vendor_address = (0,0,1,1)

-'''
+name = t1 , device_group_name = CART , file = /hw/tape/tps3d1 , status = DOWN , loader = wolfy , vendor address = (0,0,1,1)

-This device is a member of the CART device group, which is specified by the first DEVICE_GROUP statement (see Section 1.1.2, page 7).
+This device is a member of the CART device group, which is specified by the first DEVICE_GROUP statement (see "DEVICE_GROUP Statement" on page 7).

-The path name to the device specific file is /hw/tape/tps3d1.
+The pathname to the device-specific file is /hw/tape/tps3d1.
 The initial status of the device is DOWN.
 The vendor address of the drive in the library is (0, 0, 1, 1).

 Note: The file field in this sample DEVICE statement is for an IRIX system.
-For a Linux system, file indicates device files in the /dev/ts directory.
+For an SGI ProPack system, file indicates device files in the /dev/ts directory.
 For the actual location of the device files on your system, see the TS(7) man page.

-The loader name is wolfy, and it is defined in the second LOADER statement in Example 1-1, page 1.
+The loader name is wolfy, and it is defined in the second LOADER statement in Example 1-1 on page 1.